 The volcanic activity quieted down for a period of 100,000-200,000 years before eruptions again re-shaped this part of the Preserve.
 Thick flows of Rhyolite lava seeped out of vents in the caldera formed by previous eruptions.
 This was the last time the Hole in the Wall area experience such significant volcanic activity.

-Some of the interesting formations you see on the Rings Loop Trail are the result of gasses trapped in fallen ash left empty pockets during the region's volcanic past.
+Some of the interesting formations you see on the Rings Loop Trail are the result of gasses trapped in fallen ash that left empty pockets.
 The ash solidified to rock, and the pockets were eventually exposed again through erosion.

 But another part of the present-day Mojave National Preserve would later experience volcanic eruptions.
 You can explore cinder cones along Kelbaker Road in the western half of the Preserve that are the result of lava flows from 7.6 million years ago.
 We'll write more about those in a future post!